HyperTag/documentation/src/content/sources/analytics-js.md

 To test your newly configured source, trigger some events on your website and look for them in the Monitoring Overview & Logs.

-> NOTE: You will want to remove any other native 3rd party destination code that you may already have on your website.
+**Note:** You will want to remove any other native 3rd party destination code that you may already have on your website.
 Skipping this step could cause issues if you turn on those same destinations (e.g. Mixpanel, Google Analytics, Amplitude, etc.) through MetaRouter.\*

 If you are just looking for basic clickstream functionality, you’re all done setting up!
 We recommend enabling a simple integration, like Google Analytics, to start analyzing your website’s data.